La Sportiva Wildcat

 |Hoka One One Speedgoat 4||$145||All-around/rugged trails||1 lb.
 5.6 oz.||Maximum/moderate||4mm|

-The La Sportiva Wildcat has solidified its popularity among the trail running and lightweight hiking communities over the past decade, but we think that other more modern designs have greater crossover appeal.
-For example, the Brooks Cascadia 14 features a similarly robust build, more aggressive lugs that translate to better traction in wet conditions, and a more precise fit.
-Further, the Cascadia proved to be more comfortable thanks to its softer materials and superior arch support, and its lower weight (1 lb.
-5.4 oz.) and forgiving midsole performed better for hiking.
-Those with flat feet might prefer the Wildcat, but in our experience, the Cascadia 14 easily outperformed the La Sportiva for both trail running and hiking.
+The La Sportiva Wildcat has solidified its popularity among the trail running and lightweight hiking communities over the past decade, but we think that other more modern designs have better crossover appeal.
+For example, the Brooks Cascadia 15 features a similarly robust build, more aggressive lugs that translate to better traction in wet conditions, and a more precise fit.
+Further, the Cascadia undercuts the Wildcat in weight at 1 pound 6 ounces, and a new reinforced upper provides solid protection, although it does run warmer than mesh-heavy designs.
+All in all, the Cascadia still gets the edge for both trail running and hiking, and you can go faster and nimbler with some of the more modern-feeling options below.

-Another popular option in the trail running and lightweight hiking worlds is Altra’s Lone Peak 4.5.
+Another popular option in the trail running and lightweight hiking worlds is Altra’s Lone Peak, which was recently updated to the “5.”
 Both work well for those with wide feet but otherwise share very little else in common.
-To start, the Lone Peak 4.5 features a zero-drop shape which favors midfoot strikers (compared to the Wildcat’s thick heel and 12mm drop that pairs well with heel strikers).
+To start, the Lone Peak features a zero-drop shape which favors midfoot strikers (compared to the Wildcat’s thick heel and 12mm drop that pairs well with heel strikers).
 Further, the Lone Peak’s deep lugs are a much better match for muddy and loose trails.
 And thanks to its more modern materials and design, the Lone Peak (1 lb.
-5 oz.) comes in significantly lighter than the Wildcat (1 lb.
+6.2 oz.) comes in lighter than the Wildcat (1 lb.
 8.7 oz.).
-Finally, the Altra utilizes a much softer midsole than the Wildcat, which translates to a more forgiving and comfortable ride.
 The Wildcat does have the upper hand in durability—we’ve had premature delamination issues with Altra shoes in the past—but the Lone Peak still is the better all-rounder.

 Another shoe to consider is La Sportiva’s own Bushido II, which is purpose-built for exceptionally technical terrain.
 In short, the Bushido looks and feels a lot different than the Wildcat.
 Most notably, the shorter stack height and less dramatic heel-to-toe drop (6mm vs. 12mm) add a noticeable boost in stability.
 We also found that the Bushido’s FriXion XT 2.0 rubber outsole gripped far better on wet terrain—a major pitfall of the Wildcat—and its burly TPU toe cap and synthetic overlays outperformed the Wildcat both in protection and support.
 Finally, the Bushido undercuts the Wildcat by 3.7 ounces and feels nimbler on the trail.
 All this considered, we think the Bushido is the better overall shoe, and especially for rugged and rocky trails.